PeachyDB-Inc/PeachyDB/README.md

 - **3.k)** Secondary indexes of numerous kinds on collections are supported.
 - **3.l)** Secondary index on user-defined-type is not supported because there is no natural sort order of user-defined-type.
 This is the same as Apache Cassandra.

-## 4. INSERT, DELETE, UPDATE behave differently from Apache Cassandra as explained:
+## 4. INSERT, DELETE, UPDATE behave differently from Apache Cassandra
 - **4.a)** Unlike Apache Cassandra INSERT is an INSERT not an UPSERT, if the primary key conflicts with an existing object INSERT will fail.
 - **4.b)** Unlike Apache Cassandra UPDATE is an UPDATE not an UPSERT.
 So if the underlying item doesn't exist UPDATE will fail.
 - **4.c)** UPDATE query can modify any columns other than the columns that form the partition key of the base table or columns that form the partition key of any MVs on the base table (this is less restrictive than Apache Cassandra which does not allow modifying any primary key column of the base table).